Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: PRELIMINARIES AND RELATED WORKS

 Deep equilibrium (DEQ) models have recently appeared in literature, proposing an appealing framework for employing infinite-depth networks by expressing the entire deep architecture as an equilibrium computation \cite{DEQ}.
 In this study, we explore the potential of the above idea to alleviate some of the drawbacks associated with the deep unrolling models.
 To better explain the deep equilibrium approaches, let us proceed with a short introduction.
 Consider a generic K-layer deep feedforward model expressed by the following recursion

-where $k$ is the layer index, $g^{(k)}$ denotes the output of the $k$-th layer, y is the input, $f^{(k)}_\theta$ stands for some nonlinear transformation Interestingly, recent studies that impose the same transformation $f_\theta$ in each layer, namely $f^{(k)}_\theta = f_\theta$ were able to yield competitive results against other state-of-the-art methods \cite{wt1, wt2, wt3}.
-Under this weight tying practice \cite{w8tying1} (i.e., the same transformation in each layer), the authors in \cite{DEQ} proposed a deep equilibrium model aiming to efficiently find the fixed point $g^\star$ where the further application of the nonlinear transformation or iteration map $f_\theta$ does not alter its value.
-Particularly, the fixed point derives from the solution of the following system

-Note that the above solution can be interpreted as an infinite depth network.
+where $k$ is the layer index, $g^{(k)}$ denotes the output of the $k$-th layer, y is the input, $f^{(k)}_\theta$ stands for some nonlinear transformation.
+Interestingly, recent studies that impose the same transformation $f_\theta$ in each layer, namely $f^{(k)}_\theta = f_\theta$ were able to yield competitive results against other state-of-the-art methods \cite{wt1, wt2, wt3}.
+Under this weight tying practice \cite{w8tying1}, the authors in \cite{DEQ} proposed a DEQ model aiming to efficiently find the fixed point $g^\star$ where the further application of the nonlinear transformation or iteration map $f_\theta$ does not alter its value.
+Particularly, the fixed point derives from the solution of the following system Note that the above solution can be interpreted as an infinite depth network.
 However, instead of computing this point by repeating the transformation $f_\theta$, the DEQ method employs more efficient ways to obtain the equilibrium or fixed point, such as root finding techniques.
 Importantly, the weights $\theta$ of the network can be obtained via implicit differentiation using only constant memory.

-3In literature, only the study \cite{rebeca} has explored the applicability of this methodology to solve generic inverse problems concerning the image reconstruction, such as MRI reconstruction or image deblurring.
+In literature, only the study \cite{rebeca} has explored the applicability of this methodology to solve generic inverse problems concerning the image reconstruction, such as MRI reconstruction or image deblurring.
 Different from this approach, we extend the potential of the deep equilibrium framework by providing a novel bridge between the sparse coding problem and this new deep learning method, that is the DEQ models.
 In more detail, the proposed sparse coding problem can be considered as a fixed-point network that is able to surpass all the limitations introduced by the corresponding deep unrolling sparse coding model. \textit{To the best of the authors' knowledge, this is the first study that investigates a connection between the sparse representation theory and deep equilibrium models.}